 Cindy Walters, RIBA Adviser states “The jury’s decision was unanimous and I look forward to seeing an exceptional building in years to come that will help the University continue to achieve its aim of ongoing academic excellence.”

-With that being said, fast forward to the present day and this innovative build has been shortlisted for the 2023 RIBA West Midlands Awards.
-Awards are being held on 18th May 2023 in Birmingham.
+Fast forward to the present day and this innovative build has now won the 2023 RIBA West Midlands Award, held on 18th May 2023 in Birmingham.